-The new trail extension provides users with access to the unique northern forested portion of the property.
+The new Legacy Trail extension provides users with access to the unique northern forested portion of the property.
 This area is completely different from the dry, flat mesa.
 It is composed of dense mixed mature spruce, fir and Ponderosa pine trees, a few drainages, plunge pool wetlands, steep open scrub-covered slopes, and interesting rock formations along with ferns and rare mosses growing in the area.
 Due to the length of this extension and the terrain, this project will occur in two phases.

-VOC offers the experience, knowledge, technical assistance, tools and volunteer crew leaders and workers to construct the trail in a turnkey fashion.
-The partnership will significantly offset costs that would otherwise be required if using a private contractor.
+VOC is a statewide organization that provides a volunteer workforce for outdoor stewardship projects, including invasive species management, habitat restoration, recreational improvements and trail construction and maintenance.
+VOC offers the experience, knowledge, technical assistance, tools and volunteer crew leaders and workers to construct trails in turnkey fashion.
+The partnership significantly offset costs that would otherwise be required if the Town hired a private contractor.

 |The Castle Rock Parks and Trails Foundation partnered with the Town to help fund the project.
 The Foundation received a single anonymous $10,000 donation toward the trail.
 The Foundation is now working to raise funds for phase 2 of the project.
 To learn more, visit GetOutdoorsCastleRock.org.|